-Seagate Wireless Plus review
+Seagate Wireless Plus full review

 Seagate’s Satellite drive was one of the first wireless hard drives designed for use with mobile devices such as the iPhone and iPad.
 Its new Wireless Plus provides similar wifi connectivity, but can also be used as an ordinary USB drive too.